qtqa/sysadmin/README.network_test_server.txt

 # wget http://qt.gitorious.org/qtqa/sysadmin/blobs/raw/master/bootstrap/ubuntu1004_bootstrap.sh \
     && sh ./ubuntu1004_bootstrap.sh git://qt.gitorious.org/qtqa/sysadmin.git

 This will install and run puppet.

-Since you named the machine qt-test-server in the previous step (right?), puppet knows to set up the machine as a network test server.
+An interactive configure script should ask you what type of host you are trying to configure.
+Select the 'network_test_server' option.

 If all went well, you should have seen many entries in syslog about puppet setting up various things.
 Puppet will now be run periodically